TeamDev-IP/JxBrowser-Examples/README.md

 # Welcome to JxBrowser Examples

-This repository contains examples of using JxBrowser library.
+This repository contains a set of examples and tutorials you can use to walk through the features of [JxBrowser](https://www.teamdev.com/jxbrowser).

-To learn about the library please visit the [product page](https://www.teamdev.com/jxbrowser).

 ## Setup & Run